jeffsebring/angular-wp-api/README.md

 You will need to [enqueue](http://codex.wordpress.org/Function_Reference/wp_enqueue_script) AngularJS in your theme or plugin, and have the WP-API plugin activated.

-## Use
+## Inclusion

+There are 2 methods of using this script.
+You can use the provided plugin, or bundle it with your app.

 ### Set theme support

-** You can skip this if you are bundling the script with your app using grunt or other methods.

 To include the script using the plugin, you'll just add a snippet to your theme or plugin which will use it.